APRILIA SPORTCITY CUBE 250 / 300

 Comparison

-The SportCity Cube 250 / 300 competes in a fairly popular market segment of 200 - 300cc sporty scooters.
-The Japanese brands (Honda, Yamaha and Suzuki) have been sticking with a bit larger scooters in recent years, but Honda has introduced a competing 300cc Forza model to Canada and Yamaha did sell a nice 250 sporty scooter called the Morphous back in 2006 - 2008 which is worth a look for buyers focused on the used market and who are primarily looking to log highway miles.
+The SportCity Cube 250 / 300 competed in a fairly popular market segment of 200 – 300cc sporty scooters.
+The Japanese brands (Honda, Yamaha and Suzuki) have been sticking with a bit larger scooters in recent years, but Honda has introduced a competing 300cc Forza model to Canada and Yamaha did sell a nice 250 sporty scooter called the Morphous back in 2006 – 2008 which is worth a look for buyers in the used market and who are looking to log highway miles.

 Also worth a look is Piaggio’s BV 250 and BV 300 scooters, which use the same motors as the SportCity Cube.
 These scooters have a nice design that is a bit more classic than the SportCity Cube.